 Dropping a class may also impact other areas such as housing, military/veteran benefits, insurance, etc. It is your responsibility to check with relevant offices regarding the potential consequences, if any, of your decision to drop a class.

-Unless you are a first semester freshman, you are not required to meet with an academic advisor to drop a course until after the 4th Friday of the semester.
-Between the 4th and 10th Friday of the semester, all students will need to meet with an academic advisor to drop a course.
+During the first four weeks of the semester, new first semester students must visit the Advising Office for assistance dropping classes, whereas continuing students can drop classes online on their own in BuckeyeLink.
+Between the 4th and 10th Fridays of the semester, all students will need assistance with dropping courses.
+Students are encouraged to schedule an advising appointment to discuss dropping a class with an advisor; however, they can also drop courses at the Advising Office reception desk if they have their photo ID.
 Please be aware of dates and deadlines of dropping courses for each semester, which can be found here.
 After the 10th Friday, courses cannot simply be dropped – to drop a class after this date, you must submit a petition which describes the extenuating circumstances which prevented you from dropping a course by the University deadline.
 For more information on the petition process, please make an appointment with your academic advisor.

 What is a Grade Forgiveness Petition and how do I apply for it?